 The uric acid test measures levels of uric acid that can collect in joint fluid.
-Uric acid is a normal bodily waste product.
+Uric acid is a normal body waste product.
 It forms when chemicals called purines break down.
-Purines are a natural substance found in the body and are also found in many foods such as liver, shellfish, and alcohol.
+Purines are a natural substance found in the body.
+They are also found in many foods such as liver, shellfish, and alcohol.
 They can also be formed in the body when DNA is broken down.

 When purines are broken down to uric acid in the blood, the body gets rid of it when you urinate or have a bowel movement.
-But if your body makes too much uric acid, or if your kidneys aren't working properly, uric acid can build up in the blood.
-Uric acid levels can also increase when you eat too many high-purine foods or take certain medicines like diuretics, aspirin, and niacin.
-Then crystals of uric acid can form and collect in the joints, causing painful inflammation.
+But if your body makes too much uric acid, or if your kidneys aren't working well, uric acid can build up in the blood.
+Uric acid levels can also increase when you eat too many high-purine foods or take medicines like diuretics, aspirin, and niacin.
+Then crystals of uric acid can form and collect in the joints.
+This causes painful inflammation.
 This condition is called gout.

 If you have gout, you may have crystals of uric acid in your synovial fluid, the substance that surrounds joints to help them move smoothly.

 Why do I need this test?

 You may need this test if you have symptoms of gout such as: